ShayanHodai/fraud-detection/README.md

 The dataset is highly imbalanced as, less than 1% of total transactions are fraud
 ![Example Image](images/imbalanced%20dataset.png)

-features histograms: as seen, most features are centred around 0
+Features histograms: as seen, most features are centred around 0
 ![Example Image](images/features%20histogram.png)

 Time and Amount features need scaling
-Time feature is scaled by StandardScaler -> range between 0 to 1 and Amount feature is scaled by RobustScaler -> deals better with outliers
+Time feature is scaled by StandardScaler -> range between 0 to 1 And Amount feature is scaled by RobustScaler -> deals better with outliers
 ![Example Image](images/two_features.png)

 correlation of fraud/normal transactions with non-redundant features